kaykay/carnd-term1-projects/behavioral_cloning/writeup_template.md

 I finally randomly shuffled the data set and put 10% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Here are some of the example image:
+Model Viaualization : ![Model][image1]